wddqdqdwq Bingo Cards - Print Free or Customize

 - Virtual Players: Click on the Play button above, and then click on the 🎫 button.

-- Combo Play: Pick any combination above.
-For example, caller can be either Paper or Virtual.
-And players can be Paper or Virtual or a combination of both.
+- Hybrid Mode: Choose any combination above.
+For instance, caller can be either Paper or Virtual.
+And players can be Paper or Virtual or a combo of both.

 Step-By-Step:

-- Start by getting the wddqdqdwq PDF by clicking on the "Print" button above.
+- Start by downloading the wddqdqdwq PDF by clicking on the "Print" button above.

-- The caller opens the play by randomly picking an item from the call list and calling out it to all players.
+- The caller starts the game by randomly pulling an item from the call list and saying it to everyone.

-- The first player to finish a horizontal, vertical, or a diagonal line of crossed items shouts "Bingo!" and wins the game.
+- The first player to complete a horizontal, vertical, or a diagonal line of crossed items announces "Bingo!" and wins the play.

-- The caller checks that the items crossed off form a correct line as per the Bingo card and call list.
+- The caller validates that the items marked form a proper line as per the Bingo card and call list.

 This wddqdqdwq Bingo Cards Game contains following Words or Phrases: Was part of the inaugural CREATE cohort., Has mentored a CREATE resident., Attended a CREATE summer institute., Has taught in a Title I school., Collaborated on a CREATE research project., Is a Georgia State University professor., Has implemented justice-centered practices in their classroom., Has been teaching for over 10 years., Participated in a CREATE community event., Has published educational research., Is a recent graduate of the CREATE program., Has led professional development sessions., Has experience in educational policy advocacy., Has integrated culturally responsive pedagogy., Has supervised student teachers., taught during the COVID-19 pandemic., is a first-year teacher., teaches middle school., has looped with a class (taught the same students for multiple years)., has earned National Board Certification., is certified in more than one content area., has coached or mentored another educator., has had a student become a teacher., has written their own curriculum., has taught in more than one state., has led equity-centered professional learning., has worked in a school with a dual-language program., has integrated restorative practices into their classroom or school., has supported a newcomer or refugee student., can explain the CREATE justice-centered framework., has presented at a DEI-focused education conference., has adapted lessons to meet culturally relevant standards., has translated documents or communications for a family., has redesigned their classroom space to reflect student identity., has challenged an unfair school policy., was part of CREATE's leadership team., attended more than 3 CREATE events., participated in a CREATE book study., has stayed in touch with their CREATE coach., presented at a CREATE showcase or convening., used CREATE tools for professional development at their school., has been in the CREATE program more than once (as resident, staff, etc.)., can recite the CREATE mission from memory., made a career pivot because of CREATE., has a favorite CREATE memory they still talk about., is an assistant principal or principal., has written or helped write a school improvement plan., has led a grade-level or department team., has organized a school-wide event or celebration., has collaborated with a community-based organization., has written a grant for their school or classroom., has worked with student teachers from GSU., has hosted a professional learning community (PLC)., has spoken at a board meeting or public forum., has worked at the same school for over 5 years., can name all the schools they've worked in (and still have the T-shirts)., speaks more than one language., was the first in their family to graduate college., has lived in another country., plays an instrument or sings in a group., has written or published something outside of work., has run a race or done a marathon., has a hidden talent most people wouldn't guess., has taught a unit on social justice., has hosted a student teacher from CREATE., has changed grade levels in the last 2 years., has attended a CREATE retreat or off-site gathering., has worked in both urban and rural schools., has co-taught in an inclusive classroom., has collaborated with a school counselor on a project., has used art or music in their classroom, even if it's not their subject., has a CREATE colleague they now consider a close friend., has taught a student who later became their coworker., has invited families into their classroom for a celebration or event., can name one major lesson they've learned from CREATE that changed their teaching.has a hobby that helps them decompress after teaching..